 Make chicken noodle soup from scratch at least once in your life.
 There’s something almost magical about it.
 Depth of flavour that brings you back to your childhood.
-This is serious comfort food.
+Homemade chicken noodle soup is serious comfort food.

 This has absolutely nothing in common with store bought soup.
 Chicken noodle soup from scratch is to store bought canned soup like perfectly grilled New York striploin steaks are to boiled hamburger.